Amato789/blog_SN/README.md

    `git clone https://github.com/Amato789/blog_SN`

 2. Create an `.env` file and add your own data following the structure and path of the `.env_example` file.
+Use the "About OpenAI API Key" section for help.
 3. Use `make app` to run application, database and all infrastructure.
 4. Use `make app-logs` to follow the logs in app container.
 5. Go to `http://0.0.0.0:8000/api/docs` link in your browser.

 ## Available commands: